Voluntary Cleanup Program

 Upon successful completion of your cleanup, Ecology will issue you a No Further Action (NFA) opinion, which may be useful in obtaining loans or selling or redeveloping your property.

-This page explains your options under the law and helps you decide whether the VCP is the best option for you.
+This page helps you determine whether you are eligible to join the VCP and whether the VCP is the best option for you.

 This page gets you started and provides answers to frequently asked questions about the VCP application process, including your application and Ecology’s response.